evkx/evkx.github.io/content/models/mercedes/eqe/EQE_53_4MATICplus/_index.md

 The optional AMG Night Package finishes selected exterior elements in high-gloss black.
 Depending on the chosen paint color – this results in either strong contrasts or flowing transitions.

-You can choose between 4 wheels with sizes from 20 to 21 inches.
+Additionally, you can choose between 4 wheels with sizes from 20 to 21 inches.

 The car has four regular doors and a boot lid for the trunk.